Visiting Amsterdam in 2020 - Social Distancing & Covid-19 Restrictions

 Yes, and no. The short but possibly unhelpful answer is that it depends!

-Masks are already required to be worn on public transport (including trams, trains, buses and in cerain scenarios, taxis) so you should already be planning on taking some with you and having one with you wherever you go in Amsterdam.
+Masks are already required to be worn on public transport (including trams, trains, buses and in certain scenarios, taxis) so you should already be planning on taking some with you and having one with you wherever you go in Amsterdam.

 Rules regarding wearing masks in Amsterdam apply to all people aged 13 or over.

-As mentioned above, you will need to book tickets for museums and attractions in Amsterdam this summer.
 The easiest way to book museums and attractions is via their own individual websites.
 Each one should have an easily visible page for booking tickets for a specific day AND at a specific time.
 This is essential.
 Without a valid ticket you will not be permitted entry, and if you are late you may also be refused entry also.

 For tours and other attractions, I highly recommend booking via websites like GetYourGuide